Skip to content

 Philosophy

-Like Pydantic for data validation, TorchShapeFlow is annotation-first: you declare shape contracts on function parameters, and the analyzer verifies consistency.
+Like Pydantic for data validation, TorchShapeFlow is annotation-first: you declare shape contracts in annotations, and the analyzer verifies consistency.
+In practice that usually starts with function parameters, then expands into shared shape aliases and annotated local variables as coverage grows.
 Without annotations, there is nothing to check — and that is by design.
 You opt in where it matters, starting with forward, and extend coverage incrementally.
 Symbolic dimensions ("B", "T", "D") are the primary mechanism; the analyzer verifies that operations are consistent without needing concrete sizes.
+Constants still matter, but mainly for semantically fixed axes like channels, head counts, or embedding widths.

 What it does